integrations/slack/README.md

 - `issues` - Opened or closed issues
 - `pulls` - New or merged pull requests, as well as draft pull requests marked "Ready for Review"
-- `statuses` - Statuses on pull requests
 - `commits` - New commits on the default branch (usually `master`)
-- `deployments` - Updated status on deployments
 - `public` - A repository switching from private to public
 - `releases` - Published releases